Uralstech/UGemini/UGemini/Packages/com.uralstech.ugemini/Documentation~/README.md

     - Deletes a file uploaded to the File API
     - Runs a `delete` request on the File API

-:construction: - The feature is being worked on and is unstable
+🚧 - The feature is being worked on and is unstable

 *Part of the File API.
 More about it further down in the documentation.